krauserrobledo/TODO-List-APP-frontend/README.md

   - Implemented on Tag and categories creation forms.

-  - Used p-dialog in task-list creation form.
+  - Used p-dialog in task-list creation and edit form.